Moving to Brighton | A Complete Guide to Life by the Sea

 Fastest rail journeys from Brighton to London Victoria take 1 hour, with frequent peak services—handy for hybrid commuters. - Southern Railway

-Buses: frequent coverage across Brighton and Hove
+Buses: Frequent Coverage Across Brighton and Hove

 Brighton and Hove Buses reach virtually every neighbourhood, with high-frequency corridors along the seafront, London Road and Lewes Road.
 Real-time boards are common at major stops and contactless payment is standard.
 If you do not drive, check your likely bus into town and its evening frequency before you sign a tenancy.
 On move day, bus routes can make narrow streets busier; we position the van to keep stops clear and maintain flow.